231tr0n/owasp-top-10/README.md

 # owasp-top-10

 This repository is about the websites i made which are vulnerable to vulnerabilities in OWASP top 10.
-Altough not everything is implemented perfectly it works.
+Altough not everything is implemented, it perfectly it works.